-Parking and Traffic Regulations for Both Campuses
+Parking and Traffic Regulations

 Rider University has more than 5,000 motor vehicles on its campuses every day.
 For reasons of safety, convenience, orderly traffic and parking, the Department of Public Safety enforces the following regulations.
 These regulations apply to all members of the community, including students, faculty, staff, administrators and guests at all times.